Centranthus genus plants are shrubby hardy perennials that reach between 70 and 90 cm (30 to 36 inches) in height.

 They flower from the late spring, with blooms of white or pink flowers

 Their size makes them ideal for rockeries, or to fill the gaps in walls.

 Centranthus ruber by Captain Mish.

-Centranthus plants should be sown outdoors in the early spring before the last frost, the seeds should be lightly covered.
+Centranthus plants should be sown outdoors in the early spring before the last frost.
+Once sown the seeds should be lightly covered.

-If you first plan to grow seedlings of Jupiter's beard and other Centranthus species indoors then you should start the process about eight weeks before you plan to transplant them into the garden after the last frost of spring.
+If you first plan to grow seedlings of Jupiter's beard and other Centranthus species indoors, then you should start the process about eight weeks before you plan to transplant them into the garden.
+Ideally after the last frost of spring.

-At the end of the autumn the plants inflorescence stems should be cut back to the ground.
+At the end of the autumn, the plants inflorescence stems should be cut back to the ground.